By Russ and Tiña De Maris

 DON’T ignore vehicle briefings.
 Your rental agency folks would just as soon you have a good time on your trip–after all, you may come back and rent again.
 Briefings not only treat safety issues, but stuff like ‘how to dump sewage,’ which can become a safety issue if you don’t dump it right.
 Ask us, we got the T-shirt, but you wouldn’t want it for the smell!

 DON’T pack too much stuff.
 Faust argues if you don’t put it away, it’ll take to flight on a tight curve.
 True enough, but we’ve found the more stuff you bring, the harder it is to unpack at journey’s end.
 If the clock is running on a rental return, you’ll want to get out quickly.
 But be sure to bring enough–that means layered clothing for changing temperatures, extra batteries for the digital camera (and flash cards), and easy to fix food.

 DON’T fail to check your surroundings.
 Chris cites an RVer who pulled out–without unplugging the electrical hookup.
 We add, USE YOUR MIRRORS particularly when jockying around in tight spots like fuel islands.
 We’ve seen folks not familiar with how long a rig is wrap the rear end of their motorhomes around fuel pump protection posts.
 Watch the mirror (both sides) as you pull out.

 DON’T annoy your neighbors.
 Observe “do unto others” rules in the campground.
 We can only say, “Amen!”

 DON’T pack your itinerary.
 Chris uses an example of driving across Arizona in 72 hours–it can be done, but where’s the fun?
 We personally find doing a “hub and spokes” approach a great way to enjoy our trips.
-Park the rig at a campground and use it (or an accompanying car) to use the campground as the center and make runs out in varying (and short) directions to explore the countryside and find attractions.
+Park the rig at a campground and use it as the center, and use an accompanying car and make runs out in varying (and short) directions to explore the countryside and find attractions.